dschil138/Fulcrum/README.md

 | Lipo battery    | 1 | At least 1000 mAh |
 | Wire      | -- | Recommend 30AWG or 28AWG|

+## Firmware

+This keyboard runs on KMK firmware, which you can get [here](https://github.com/KMKfw/kmk_firmware).
+My code.py and kb.py files are in this repo.
+Feel free to use or alter them as you want.

 # Keyboard Features